ni/nimble/specs/runtime-configuration/README.md

 Currently the global default theme cannot be configured in nimble.
 What this means in practice is that an application must place a `nimble-theme-provider` as high up as possible in the DOM tree in order to override the theme configuration for that part of the tree.

-This becomes a pain point for contexts where you might not own the root of the DOM tree let alone the abilitiy to reparent the entire application under a new node.
+This becomes a pain point for contexts where you might not own the root of the DOM tree let alone the ability to reparent the entire application under a new node.
 It also feels unnecessary if you really just need to override the default configuration once and not for different parts of the DOM tree.

 ### Override Local Configuration